 GCP has made substantial strides in improving the ESG data it discloses.

-With respect to ESG, almost everything purchased by GCP likely contributes to a sustainable future or better society in some way.
-In its 2022 FY, GCP carried out an extensive project to develop, quantify and finalise material ESG metrics from the underlying portfolio for the 12-month period to 30 June 2022.
+In its 2022 financial year, GCP carried out an extensive project to develop, quantify and finalise material ESG metrics from the underlying portfolio for the 12-month period to 30 June 2022.
 All of this data was generated in-house by Gravis, liaising with each asset operator.
-GCP appointed MJ Hudson as its external consultant to advise on the project and aid in establishing a reporting framework under the guidance of SASB, GRESB, and the UN SDGs – major global ESG standards.
+GCP appointed MJ Hudson as its external consultant to advise on the project and aid in establishing a reporting framework under the guidance of Sustainability Accounting Standards Board, GRESB, and the UN SDGs – major global ESG standards.
 We cover GCP’s general approach to ESG integration in our prior note, a process which we remind readers includes an intention to run GCP’s operations on a carbon-neutral basis by 2023.
 A summary of the data gathered by the new project is presented in Figure 8.

 GCP currently has 65% of its portfolio invested in renewable energy projects.
 GCP’s investments in renewable assets provide alternative energy sources to fossil fuels.
 Additionally, biomass and anaerobic digestion projects within the portfolio recycle many types of waste to produce sustainable fertilisers.
 Given that the majority of GCP’s assets are invested in renewable infrastructure projects, GCP’s largest positive benefits are environmental.
 These benefits include:

 - 1,429 GWh of renewable energy exported by GCP’s portfolio assets;